The School Day

 VOLUNTARY ONE WAY SYSTEM

 To make life easier and safer for you and your child, we operate a voluntary one-way system in the roads around the school to reduce traffic congestion.
+We ask drivers to respect our one-way system between:

 8.30 – 9.00am and 3.00 – 3.30pm.